MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/appbarbutton.md

 + [BitmapIcon](bitmapicon.md) - the icon is based on a bitmap image file with the specified **Uri**.
 + [PathIcon](pathicon.md) - the icon is based on [Path](../microsoft.ui.xaml.shapes/path.md) data.
 + [SymbolIcon](symbolicon.md) - the icon is based on a glyph from the Segoe MDL2 Assets font as listed in the [Symbol](symbol.md) enumeration.
++ [ImageIcon](imageicon.md) - the icon is based on an image file type supported by the [Image](/uwp/api/windows.ui.xaml.controls.image) class.

 AppBarButton icons have a default font size of 20px.

 ### Control style and template